srividyaswaminathan/online-python-aug-2016/README.md

 Now, whenever you make changes inside your personal directory, you can first **pull** any updates from the main repository to your local machine, commit your changes to the local repo, push those commits to your forked version on GitHub, and finally make a **pull request**.

 You guys will be version-control masters by the end of this course because we'll use this repository to submit and review assignments.
 You can track the schedule and solutions in the [Assignment Calendar](assignment_calendar.md).
+Likewise, the algorithm challenges you'll be expected to complete can be found in the [Algorithms Calendar](AlgorithmChallenges/schedule.md).

 Happy coding!